ghevia01/little-lemon-restaurant/README.md

 # Little Lemon Restaurant

-THis is the Capstone project for the Meta Front-End Developer Professional Certificate.
+This is the Capstone project for the Meta Front-End Developer Professional Certificate.
 The project is a website for a restaurant called Little Lemon.
 The website is built using React and Vite.

 ## Description